Importance of Reference Letter for Domestic Helper

-Employers who want to hire domestic helpers with proven track records can rely on recommendations from previous employers.
+Employers who want to hire domestic helpers with proven track records can rely on reference letters from previous employers.
 A recommendation can let you know that a helper’s work was appreciated and can tell you a lot about her strengths and weaknesses.

 The merit of recommendations

-During the recruitment process, a recommendation letter gives you an idea of what to expect from the domestic worker.
-In a recommendation, a previous employer may share the main duties of the domestic helper and if you are lucky you get to read/hear about the cooking skills of a helper or how great she is with kids.
+During the recruitment process, a reference letter gives you an idea of what to expect from the domestic worker.
+In the letter, a previous employer may share the main duties of the domestic helper and if you are lucky you get to read / hear about the cooking skills of a helper or how great she is with kids.

 You have an overall idea of how happy the previous employer was.
 If the recommendation is not good, you can take this into account in your overall decision.

 Contacting previous employers